nextcloud/docker/README.md

 The use of Redis is recommended to prevent file locking problems.
 See the examples for further instructions.

-To use a external SMTP server you have to provide the conection details.
+To use a external SMTP server you have to provide the connection details.
 To configure Nextcloud to use SMTP add:

 - `SMTP_HOST` (not set by default) hostname of the SMTP server
 - `SMTP_SECURE` (empty by default) set to 'ssl' to use SSL on the connection.